KenDickey/Cuis-Smalltalk-Tonel-Browser/README.md

 will allow a File List to browse, via the #code button, a Tonel Class source file.
 Just answer the prompts.

 Tonel format is fairly simple.
+It starts with an optional class comment.
 ````
 "I am a trivial Class which should never be instantiated.